-When discussing social media marketing with potential clients, I often have to address some misconceptions they have about social media marketing.
+When discussing social media marketing with potential clients, you often have to address some misconceptions they have about social media marketing.

-Here are the 35 common misconceptions about social media marketing that I come across.
+Here are the 35 common misconceptions about social media marketing that you will come across.
+This article is an updated version.
+It includes a bonus myth not mentioned before.

 1. All Social Media Platforms Are the Same

-Each social media platform has its unique characteristics and a specific audience they serve.
+Each social media platform has unique characteristics and a specific audience they serve.

 You must find out on which platform majority of your audience hang out and be active there.

-2. You Need to Be on Every Social Media Platform to Make an ImpactYou don’t need to be on every social media platform under the sun to make an impact.
+2. You Need to Be on Every Social Media Platform to Make an ImpactYou need not be on every social media platform under the sun to make an impact.
 Click To Tweet

 Use data from your Google Analytics to see which social network(s) is driving the most traffic to your website.
 Be active on those.